 John E. Eldridge graduated from Emory & Henry College in 1970, and from the University of Tennessee School of Law in 1979.
-His criminal law practice of over 38 years includes certification as a Criminal Law Specialist from the Tennessee Commission on Continuing Legal Education and Specialization and the National Board of Trial Advocacy.
+Mr. Eldridge has practiced criminal law for over 38 years.
 He has also achieved the highest rating awarded by the Martindale Hubbell Law Directory (AV) and was listed as one of the “Best 150 Lawyers” in the state of Tennessee in the magazine Tennessee Business since it’s inception, and is listed in The Best Lawyers in America in the specialty of criminal defense.
 He is also listed as Top Attorney in City View and Knoxville City Voice, as well as a Mid-South Super Lawyer in its recent edition.

 Mr. Eldridge is a past president of the Tennessee Association of Criminal Defense Lawyers, past president of the Board of Directors of Federal Defenders Services of East Tennessee, and past president and Master of the Bench of the Hamilton Burnett American Inn of Court.
 He is a member of the National Association of Criminal Defense Lawyers and active in his local bar, the Knoxville Bar Association, in which he was elected to serve two terms on the Board of Governors.
 He is the recipient of the Knoxville Bar Association’s Law and Liberty Award, recognizing professional achievement and community involvement.
 Mr. Eldridge is also a Fellow of the Knoxville Bar Foundation.